kgeoffrey/AutoHedge.jl/README.md

 This repository contains some financial models I implemented in Julia.
-Especially the package ForwardDiff is really cool and useful for this purpose.

 # 1. Finding the Implied Volatility